 Treatment shouldn’t have to be.

-CHOLBAM® (cholic acid) capsules may help patients with bile acid synthesis disorder (BASD) due to single enzyme defects and patients with liver involvement in peroxisomal biogenesis disorder-Zellweger spectrum disorder (PBD‑ZSD).1
+CHOLBAM® (cholic acid) capsules may help patients with Smith-Lemli-Opitz Syndrome (SLOS), those with bile acid synthesis disorder (BASD) due to single enzyme defects, and patients with liver involvement in peroxisomal biogenesis disorder-Zellweger spectrum disorder (PBD-ZSD).

-CHOLBAM® provided a significant decrease in atypical bile acids in patients with PBD‑ZSD without advanced liver disease.5
+CHOLBAM® provided a significant decrease in atypical bile acids in patients with PBD‑ZSD without advanced liver disease.1

 Read more about CHOLBAM® therapy for PBD‑ZSD.

-In BASD due to single-enzyme defects, biochemical parameters normalized in all patients after cholic acid treatment.6
+In BASD due to single-enzyme defects, biochemical parameters normalized in all patients after cholic acid treatment.2